-The McNair Team is available to support and address your questions.
-To schedule a meeting, directly email Vanessa (email@example.com).
+The McNair team is available to support you and address your questions.
+To schedule a meeting, email Vanessa (firstname.lastname@example.org) or Tashelle (email@example.com).
 Meetings will then be set up via Zoom, Skype, Microsoft Teams, or phone.
 You can also request an in-person meeting (outside) to discuss anything you need if you’ll be on campus.

 What to Do If You're Registered to Take the GRE Soon:

 You can find updated information on the GRE website, including information about a new testing option.
 However, over the past 18 months, many research graduate programs have discontinued their GRE requirement.